isoAdvector/isoAdvector/README.md

 The routine was deliberately build to travel through all cells instead of all faces or edges to obtain its results.
 The downside of this strategy is that the number of times an edge is visited is equal to twice the number of faces to which it belongs.
 The advantage is that parallelisation is trivial.
 It should be noted that the operation performed on each edge is extremely simple.

+## IsoCutCell

+## IsoAdvection

+- Calculates the total volume of water, dVf, crossing each face in the mesh during the time interval from time t to time t + dt.

 # Ongoing work

 Add feature and improvement ideas/requests here.
 Some of them will be taken over by the development team and converted to issues.
 If you see an open feature request in this list that you want to take on, open an issue and leave a comment in the issue tracker.

-## To bring the code further:

-- Reimplement method to find isovalue that gives VOF value
-- Setup notchedDisk/Zalesak test case (Remember stream function approach to calculating fluxes from analytical velocity field)
-- Setup filling tank case
-- Setup standing wave test case
+# Contributors:

+* Johan Roenby <jro@dhigroup.com> (Inventor and main developer)
+* Hrvoje Jasak <hrvoje.jasak@fsb.hr> (Consistent treatment of boundary faces including processor boundaries, code clean up)
+* Vuko Vukcevic <vuko.vukcevic@fsb.hr> (Code review and profiling)
+* Tomislav Maric <tomislav@sourceflux.de> (Source file rearrangement)